jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Think through types of physical controls for HVAC:
         - restrict duct space continuity to controlled areas
         - use separate and redundant HVAC systems for computer equipment
+        - rooms containing primarily computers should have:
+            - temps kept at 59 to 89.6 deg Fahrenheit (15 to 32 deg Celsius)
+            - humidity should be maintained between 20 and 80 percent
+        - note that even on nonstatic carpeting, if the env has low humidity, a 20k-volt static discharge is possible; and even minimal levels of static electricity can destroy electronic equipment
     - Datacenter:
         - should be on different power circuits from occupied areas
         - common to use a backup generator